 Carbohydrates are sent to the liver after digestion through the small intestine and bloodstream as carbohydrates and monosaccharides.
 The liver keeps what it needs for energy transfer and glycogen storage, and sends the rest out as glucose.

 In order to supply the brain with enough glucose, the dietary guidelines committee recommends a minimum intake of 130g. of carbohydrates daily.
-However, there are some variables to consider: other macronutrient intake, specific goals and activities, and body size.
+However, there are some variables to consider: other macronutrient intakes, specific goals, and activities, and body size.
 A highly active individual might benefit from a higher carb intake, while someone with a goal of decreasing body-fat may consume fewer carbs to encourage rapid fat loss.

 Minimally processed carbohydrates, found in whole foods, is what I would suggest to a client.
 These types of carbs have a higher concentration of micronutrients (vitamins and minerals), they have more fiber, and typically a higher thermic effect than refined carbs (white bread, white pasta, cookies, processed cereals, etc.).
 Refined carbs typically contain added sugars and have a lower fiber content.
-Temporary elevations in blood sugar occurs, as does LDL ("bad") cholesterol, inflammation, and insulin resistance.
-My advise would be to resist, or at least reduce, the consumption of refined carbs, and stick with minimally processed sources of carbohydrates.
+Temporary elevations in blood sugar occur, as does LDL ("bad") cholesterol, inflammation, and insulin resistance.
+My advice would be to resist, or at least reduce, the consumption of refined carbs, and stick with minimally processed sources of carbohydrates.
 Stick with whole food sources of carbs!

 Carbohydrates provide another benefit - FIBER!

 Fiber comes in two different forms: soluble, as found in oats, beans, peas, nuts, fruits (bananas, oranges, apples, etc.) and vegetables (tomatoes, carrots, etc.).
-Then there are insoluble fibers, as found in root vegetable skins, dark green leafy vegetables, fruits, seeds and nuts.
+Then there are insoluble fibers, as found in root vegetable skins, dark green leafy vegetables, fruits, seeds, and nuts.

 Fats - The nature of fat depends on the types of fatty acids it is made up of.
 All dietary sources of fat contain both Saturated and Unsaturated fatty acids, but they are often described as either "saturated fat" or "unsaturated fat" based on the proportions of fatty acids present.

-Saturated Fat comes mostly from animal sources of food, such as butter, cheese, fatty red meats, processed meats and full-fat dairy products.
+Saturated Fat comes mostly from animal sources of food, such as butter, cheese, fatty red meats, processed meats, and full-fat dairy products.
 These types of sources of fats tend to raise LDL "bad" cholesterol levels and, high intakes have been linked to an increase in risk of heart disease, stroke, and even type II diabetes.

 The potentially "healthy" fats are the unsaturated ones.
 These include monosaturated and polyunsaturated fats, both of which have been shown to reduce blood cholesterol levels when used to replace saturated fats in the diet.

-The Monosaturated Fats are found in high amounts in oils, like olive and peanut.
+Monosaturated Fats are found in high amounts in oils, like olive and peanut.
 This type of fat is also found in avocados, nuts, and seeds, such as pumpkin and sesame seeds.

 The three important Omega-3's are Alpha-Linolenic Acid (ALA), Docosahexaenoic Acid (DHA), and Eicosapentaenoic Acid (EPA).
-ALA is found in inland plant sources: chia, flax, hemp & walnuts for example, while EPA and DHA come from marine sources: fish oils, oily fish (sardines, salmon, mackeral) and algae.
+ALA is found in inland plant sources: chia, flax, hemp & walnuts for example, while EPA and DHA come from marine sources: fish oils, oily fish (sardines, salmon, mackerel), and algae.
 This is why dietary guidelines recommend regular consumption of oily fish.

 Almost all natural foods contain some amount of fat, as both plants and animals use fat as the most economical way to store energy.
-Fat is needed for growth, proper nerve function, brain fuction, healthy skin, transporting the fat-soluable vitamins (A, D, E & K) through the bloodstream to where they are needed, and to form hormones.
+Fat is needed for growth, proper nerve function, brain function, healthy skin, transporting the fat-soluble vitamins (A, D, E & K) through the bloodstream to where they are needed, and to form hormones.
 Some essential functions are performed by dietary fats that we cannot produce in our bodies (we cannot form the Omega-3 fatty acid ALA or the Omega-6 fatty acid Linoleic Acid, so we actually need some fat in our diet to survive.
 So, too much fat can be detrimental to our health, but a certain amount is required to maintain good health.